FILTER BY TAG

 Hand-keyed

-Card-present transactions are typically more secure than card-not-present transactions because the cardholder and payment card are present.
-However, these transactions still requires standard risk control measures.
-For more information, see Card-Present Risk Control Requirements.
+Card-present transactions are typically more secure than card-not-present transactions because both the cardholder and the card are physically present.
+However, standard risk-control measures still apply.
+For more information, see Card-Present Transaction Risk Control Requirements.